FacilityApi/FacilityApi.github.io/docs/spec.md

 If the method succeeds, values are returned for some or all of the response fields.
 A `translate` method might return the translated text in a `text` field and a confidence level in a `confidence` field.

-If the method fails, an error is returned instead.
-An error consists of a machine-readable code, a human-readable message, and potentially other details.
+If the method fails, a [service error](#service-errors) is returned instead.

 ### FSD

-The `method` keyword starts the definition of a method.
+In an FSD file, the `method` keyword starts the definition of a method.
 It is followed by the method name and optionally preceded by method attributes.

 The request and response follow the method name, each enclosed in braces and separated by a colon (`:`).
 The request and response fields are listed within the braces.